220328-uta-sh-net-ext/Marcos-Fonseca/Project 1/README.md

 - view details of restaurants as a user
 - view reviews of restaurants as a user
 - calculate reviews’ average rating for each restaurant
 - search restaurant (by name, rating, zip code, etc.)
-- server-side validation
-- exception handling
-- persistent data
-- logging of exceptions

 ### Tech Stack
 - C#